Bivas-Biswas/order_execution_engine/readme.md

 1. Fully containerized setup — the entire system runs easily on any machine via Docker.
 2. 15+ integration tests covering backend, worker, Redis, Postgres, and WebSocket flows.
-3. GitHub Actions CI pipeline for automated testing on every push and pull request.
+3. GitHub Actions CI pipeline for automated formatter, linting, testing check on every push and pull request.
 4. Simple Web UI included for testing and demonstration of order flow.

 ## System Diagrams and API